bozyurt21/photository/README.md

 **All below has been added since they are requires by UIViewControllerRepresentable**

+### makeUIViewController(context: Context) -> PHPickerViewController:
-**makeUIViewController():** Creates UIViewController object **(PHPickerViewController)** and configure its initial state.
+Creates UIViewController object **(PHPickerViewController)** and configure its initial state.

+### updateUIViewController(_ uiViewController: PHPickerViewController, context: Context):
-**updateUIViewController():** Updates the state of the UIViewController when new information added.
+Updates the state of the UIViewController when new information added.
 Since it is Picker, it is going to dismissed when the items selected so it doens't have to update state therefore I have left it empty.

+### makeCoordinator() -> Coordinator:
-**makeCoordinator():** Creates Coordinator
+Creates Coordinator

+## Coordinator:
-**Coordinator:** Custom instance I use to communicate changes from my view controller to other parts of my code. **picker** method is responsible with fetching assets and returning the added assets.
+Custom class that I use to communicate changes from my view controller to other parts of my code. **picker** method is responsible with fetching assets and returning the added assets.

 ## Group Detail Screen